Credit (HELOC) Dataset¶

 from samesame.nit import DSOS

-# Fetch the HELOC dataset from OpenML
+# Fetch HELOC dataset

 fico = fetch_openml(data_id=45554, as_frame=True)